.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 Note that

-widgetandconfig_loaderwill always be passed to your update function, so make sure to keep those arguments.
+widgetandwidget_containerwill always be passed to your update function, so make sure to keep these arguments, even if they are unused.

 (info will be passed automatically from the update function by the scheduler):